-TIP: On Tomcat 8 and later, make sure to remove the unpackWAR attribute from the Context tag in DivePort's context xml file.
-The unpackWAR attribute is removed for Tomcat 8 and later using the Dimensional Insight installers.

-Apache Tomcat Support Notes Tomcat 8.5.0 Minimum version required for use of web clients. latest version of Tomcat 9.0 Recommended version.
-NOTE : Tomcat 7.0 reached it's end-of-life as of March 2021, and no longer receives updates.
+Apache Tomcat Support Notes Tomcat 8.5.0 Minimum version required for for 7.1.
+On Tomcat 8 and later, make sure to remove the unpackWAR attribute from the Context tag in DivePort's context xml file.
+The unpackWAR attribute is removed for Tomcat 8 and later by using the Dimensional Insight installers.
+Tomcat 7.0 Tomcat 7.0 reached it's end-of-life as of March 2021, and no longer receives updates.
 DI recommends updating to Tomcat 9.0.

-Microsoft Support Notes .NET Framework 4.0 or The .NET Framework helps you create mobile, later desktop, and web applications that run on Windows PCs, devices and servers.
+Microsoft Support Notes .NET Framework 4.7.2 The .NET Framework helps you create mobile, or later desktop, and web applications that run on Windows PCs, devices, and servers.